wdawson/okta.github.io/_source/_posts/2018-08-02-aspnet-core-angular-crud.md

 This installs Okta's Angular SDK and the rxjs compatibility library for rxjs 6.
 Since the Angular SDK is still using rxjs 5 internally, this package provides backward compatibility for it.

-Now you’ll want to store the configuration information in your Angular application.
+Now you'll want to store the configuration information in your Angular application.

 In the `ClientApp/src/app/app.module.ts` file, you'll need to import some Okta modules and components and configure Okta as your identity provider.
 First, import the `OktaAuthModule` and the `OktaCallbackComponent`.